 My mom has always shopped the flyers.
 She checks out what’s on sale and only buys those items.
 Now that she’s been doing this for years, she can stock up on the items she eats and rarely buys anything if it’s not on sale.

 Doing small upkeep jobs on your vehicle is an easy way to save money.
 Changing the oil, replacing fluids and even changing your breaks are all jobs that can be done with a little knowledge from Youtube or a book.

 52. Borrow When You Can

-Instead of buying something you might only need once in a while, consider borrowing it from a friend or family member.
-Things like drink dispensers or triple crock pots aren’t normally items that you would use daily.
+Instead of buying something you might only need occasionally, consider borrowing it from a friend or family member.
+Things like drink dispensers or triple crock pots aren’t normally items you would use daily.
 Consider borrowing them instead of buying them.
 Another of the frugal tips from the great depression.

 53. Control Your Emotions

 I’ve seen the meme that says, “Happy?
 Target.
 Sad?
 Target.
 Bored?
 Target.”
 Just because you feel emotions doesn’t mean you need to go shopping.